geoffrey-eisenbarth/django-ctct/README.md

 ```
 3) **ConstantContact API Credentials:**

+Head to `https://app.constantcontact.com/pages/dma/portal/` to set up your application with ConstantContact.
+Pay particular attention to the "Redirect URI" field: it's crucial that this matches your Django project's server name (with `/django-ctct-auth/` at the end).
+For example, if your Django project is hosted at `www.example.com` with SSL, then the value should be `https://www.example.com/django-ctct/auth/`.
+If you're running Django's development server at `127.0.0.1:8000`, then you should set it to `http://127.0.0.1:8000/django-ctct/auth/`.
-You'll need to configure your ConstantContact API credentials in `settings.py`:
+After that's finished, you'll need to configure your ConstantContact API credentials in `settings.py`:

 ```python
 # Required settings